 Qualitative aspects are therefore particularly relevant in assessing the success of such events.

-They can be recurrent (onboarding of recruits) or exceptional (company anniversary) and can touch all the organization's professions.
+They can be recurrent (onboarding of recruits) or occasional (company anniversary) and can include every department of a company.
 There is a lot to dive into!

 Two main categories can be outlined: